Defense AI Market

 The Major factor driving the growth of the Defense Artificial Intelligence market

-The rise of advanced military equipment is the main factor helping the growth of artificial intelligence in the military market.
+The rise of advanced military equipment is the main factor helping the growth of defense AI market size.
 Conflicts between countries lead to strengthening their defense forces and resulted in increased procurement of advanced Artificial Intelligence enabled weapon system and fusion of newer technologies into the existing system.
 Special departments are allocated by the governments for initiating, integrating, and planning artificial intelligence capabilities into their existing equipment and developing new capabilities.

 Trends influencing the growth of the market